ozaner/ozanerhansha.github.io-OLD/_posts/computer-science/00-0-0-bachmann–landau-notation.md

 date: 2018-09-28
 tags: math computer-science
 ---
-**Bachmann–Landau notation**, or asymptotic notation, is a collection of notations used to classify the limiting behavior of a particular function as its argument tends towards a particular value or infinity.
+**Bachmann–Landau notation** is a collection of notations used to  classify the limiting behavior of a particular function as its argument tends towards a particular value or infinity.
+It, along with [asymptotic equivalence](\asymptotic-equivalence), make up the primary relations of **asymptotics**.

 These notations, particularly big $O$, are most commonly used to classify and compare the computational complexity (both temporal and spatial) of different algorithms as a function of their input size.